gnolang/blog/posts/2024-04-15_gno-tokyo/README.md

 After introducing the high-level facets of Gno.land, the presentation detailed the specifics of each one, and how it is being designed to address problems in both open-source development and blockchain ecosystems.

-For example, the open source development culture brings immense value to the field of engineering, and closed source projects are often using it for their businesses.
-This is the part where Proof of Contribution comes into play.
-We explained the idea of open source contributions being analyzed and how they will provide the basis for chain validation.
+Specifically, Gno.land is addressing a large issue in regard to open-source
+development: many projects and businesses rely on open-source technology created by developers who often volunteer their skills and time without receiving anything in return for their efforts.
+Proof of Contribution ensures that these contributors are rewarded fairly for their work, creating a sustainable ecosystem where open-source can thrive and developers feel valued for their efforts.
+Gno.land aims to create a fairer distribution of benefits in the tech community.

 ## Our Ecosystem of Gnome Contributors
 We spotlighted the diverse projects and contributors bolstering the Gno.land